msalibian/PreferentialMovement/README.md

 dataTMB <- list(tsim=tsim,Y1=Y1New, Y2=Y2New, Y=Yobs, trackId=trackId,  meshidxloc=mesh$idx$loc-1)
 ```

-Now we will create our sparse precision matrix for smoothness (*κ*) 2, which enables the field to be differentiable in the mean square sense.
+Now we will create our sparse precision matrix for smoothness (*κ*) 2, which enables the field to be differentiable (in mean square sense).
 For details on this part see Appendix A.

 ``` r
 # using SPDE method from R-INLA with alpha=2 (kappa=1)